 - On your drives, make sure you pay attention to wildlife crossing the road.
 Very often you will find wolves and coyotes dead on the road, as drivers don’t follow signs (wildlife crossing signs)

-Northern Lights Banff
+25. Northern Lights Banff National Park

 For Lake Vermillion, make sure you drive away from the city lights, as darkness is key to experiencing these lights.
 Of course, on snowy days, the likelihood of seeing northern lights are rare.
-Northern lights have been sighted in the in the early hours or hours after 12:00 midnight (02:00- 04:00 am)
+Northern lights have been sighted in the early hours or hours after 12:00 midnight (02:00- 04:00 am)

 Check out the optimum time for viewing northern lights in Banff here – Aurora Watch

 27. Lake Louise Winter Activities – Ski, Ice Tubing, Dog Sledging

 We have visited Lake Louise and Banff at different stages of winter – November, December & March.
 Early winter months, Lake Louise slowly starts freezing and loses its turquoise blue waters.
 The ice is still thin.

-Lake Louise in December is gorgeous, perfect for most of the winter activities like snowshoeing, skiing, skating (late December).
+Lake Louise in December is gorgeous, perfect for most of the winter activities like snowshoeing, skiing, and skating (late December).

 The air in Lake Louise tends to be cold and dry, but it is warmer than other mountainous areas in Alberta due to the Chinook winds.
 So even though it might seem very COLD, it is still bearable for a snow fight!
 Are you in?

 There are many cabins and other accommodation options available close to the hamlet of Lake Louise as well.
-Lake Louise tourism office is located close to the lake side as well.
+Lake Louise’s tourism office is located close to the lakeside as well.

-Banff Lake Louise is one of most picturesque paradise for winter activities.
-One of the best for cross skiing, skating and snow-shoeing during winters, of course imagine the lovely snow covered mountains and trails.
+Banff Lake Louise is one of the most picturesque paradises for winter activities.
+One of the best for cross skiing, skating, and snow-shoeing during winters, of course, imagine the lovely snow-covered mountains and trails.

-The Alpine Ski World Cup occurs in Lake Louise in late November and is one of kind in the whole of Canada, so don’t miss if you are here.
+The Alpine Ski World Cup occurs in Lake Louise in late November and is one of a kind in the whole of Canada, so don’t miss it if you are here.

-Ice Tubing in Lake Louise Resort
+28. Ice Tubing in Lake Louise Resort

 Ice Tubing is another fun activity to enjoy in Lake Louise.
-Just like any regular tubing activity, you use inflatable tube on the snow to enjoy the highs and lows of the winter landscape.
+Just like any regular tubing activity, you use the inflatable tubes on the snow to enjoy the highs and lows of the winter landscape.